Claud Switzer Memorial Trust Rest Home and Hospital

 Today we provide residential care in our resthome, hospital and Puriri Secure Dementia Unit.

-Our community based Day Care service developed in 1998 now provides day care for both the well elderly and for those with dementia.
-In addition we provide short-term periods of care for Respite, Carer-Support, convalescence and rehabilitation.
+Our Community Program services developed in 1998 now provides day care for both the well elderly and for those with dementia.
+In addition, we provide short-term periods of care for Respite, Carer-Support, convalescence and rehabilitation.

 As a not-for-profit organisation, the Trust returns all surpluses to the pursuit of its mission.
 Governance of the Trust by community representatives defines the Trust as a community organisation.